 Blindfolded image via Shutterstock.

 If you haven’t heard of a fellow Realtor assisting in this type of transaction yet, you will.
-This trend is happening for many reasons; the first few that come to mind are: increased buyers from overseas, decreased inventory forcing buyers to be more aggressive, and the abundance of affordable technology to bring the buyer an experience that is similar to visiting the property in person.
+This is a common real estate marketing trend happening for many reasons; the first few that come to mind are: increased buyers from overseas, decreased inventory forcing buyers to be more aggressive, and the abundance of affordable technology to bring the buyer an experience that is similar to visiting the property in person.

 How are these agents making this happen?
 My fascination with these “remote purchases” had me seeking answers.

 The obstacles: The buyer needs to understand the location and also have some feeling that they’ve been inside the property.

 - Community/neighborhood videos — These types of videos help show what it’s like to live in an area.
 Think of a commercial for an area you specialize in that makes people want to live there.
 You could highlight the history and location, but most importantly showcase the lifestyle.
 For examples of some high-quality neighborhood videos, check out what the San Francisco Association of Realtors has done.
 Many individual agents and brokerages are now producing their own or hiring freelancers for help.
 Out-of-town buyers see the value in these and you just may learn something new about an area that you specialize in.

 - Local stats — Direct the buyers to the stats that they care about.
 There may be some that you can’t discuss but in most cases you can point them to a website or give them a document that was produced by a third party.
 Demographics, schools and average commute time are all questions that buyers are asking.
 If you don’t have a solid source for these figures, you need to find one but you can start with neutral websites like walkscore.com and greatschools.org.